frankstan33127/AwesomeAutoNews/README.md

 # AwesomeAutoNews

-## An application to recieve automatic updates about anything!
+## An application to receive automatic updates about anything!
 This application is a program which can let you recieve updates about pretty much anything and you can set it to be fully automatic or partially automatic.

 ## Prerequisites